Appointment of guardian ad litem — Background information — Rights — Notification and inquiry — Appointment of attorney for child — Review.

 (4) The appointment of the guardian ad litem shall remain in effect until the court discharges the appointment or no longer has jurisdiction, whichever comes first.
 The guardian ad litem may also be discharged upon entry of an order of guardianship.

-(5) A guardian ad litem through counsel, or as otherwise authorized by the court, shall have the right to present evidence, examine and cross-examine witnesses, and to be present at all hearings.
+(5) A guardian ad litem through an attorney, or as otherwise authorized by the court, shall have the right to present evidence, examine and cross-examine witnesses, and to be present at all hearings.
 A guardian ad litem shall receive copies of all pleadings and other documents filed or submitted to the court, and notice of all hearings according to court rules.
 The guardian ad litem shall receive all notice contemplated for a parent or other party in all proceedings under this chapter.

 (i) The date of the child's twelfth birthday;